Ritvik-G/Ritvik-G/README.md

-- You can contact me @ ritvik916@gmail.com
+- You can contact me @ ritvikg@sc.edu